 This is an experiment and we will evaluate its success over the fall term.
 This is, in part, our solution to keeping our OSYO students connected to the expertise of their OSO professional colleagues in a season where we cannot offer our annual Side-by-Side experience.

 Other Digital Online Class Offerings

 Dennis Colpitts and Rosemary Thomson will be offering classes in how to start as a conductor, covering topics as stick technique, how to lead rehearsal processes, how to prepare a score for the practical awareness of what musicians need from their conductor, how to prepare for performance.
-If you are interested in the beginner conducting lessons, you are strongly encouraged to do the music analysis classes in the previous time slot.
 We hope to be able to offer students in the conducting class the opportunity to try conducting their peers towards the end of the third module.

 The composition program will be conducted as one-hour online classes during the second and third modules of rehearsals (from February to May) with the plan that during the third module some opportunities for student composition readings with the small groups and/or the full OSYO may be provided.